raganwald/braythwayt.com/_posts/2013-02-17-a-drunken-walk.md

 tags: javascript
 ---

-In [Tortoises, Teleporting Turtles, and Iterators](http://braythwayt.com/2013/02/15/turtles-and-iterators.js.html), we looked at two different algorithms for detecting a linked list, each of which tangled iteration over the list with the algorithm for detecting a loop.
+In [Tortoises, Teleporting Turtles, and Iterators](http://braythwayt.com/2013/02/15/turtles-and-iterators.js.html), we looked at the "Tortoise and Hare" algorithm for detecting a linked list.
+Like many such algorithms, it "tangles" two different concerns:

-We then went on to discuss how to use iterators to untangle these concerns, but we never returned to refactor either of the algorithms.
-Let's do that now with the first of the original algorithms, "Tortoise and Hare:"
+1. The mechanism for iterating over a list.
+2. The algorithm for detecting a loop in a list.

 {% highlight javascript %}
 var LinkedList = (function() {